 The nutrient value of rice depends on the variety and cooking method.
 The bran and germ contain a high concentration of vitamins and minerals.
 White rice does not contain bran or germ and lacks these essential dietary nutrients.

-- Manganese: Many foods, especially whole grains, contain this trace mineral.
+- Manganese: Many foods, especially whole grains, contain manganese.
 It is essential for metabolism, growth, development, and the body’s antioxidant system.

-- Niacin: Also known as vitamin B-3, niacin in rice is mostly in the form of nicotinic acid.
+- Niacin: Also known as vitamin B-3, niacin in rice is mainly called nicotinic acid.
 Soaking rice in water before cooking may increase its absorption.

 - Thiamin: Also known as vitamin B-1, thiamin is essential for metabolism and the function of the heart, muscles, and nervous system.

-- Selenium: A mineral with various vital functions for the DNA, oxidative damage, and hormones.
+- Selenium: Selenium is a mineral with various vital functions for the DNA, oxidative damage, and hormones.

-- Magnesium: This mineral is essential for blood pressure, protein synthesis, energy, and more.
+- Magnesium: Magnesium is a mineral essential for blood pressure, protein synthesis, energy, and more.

-Rice also contains some pantothenic acid, phosphorus, riboflavin, and vitamin B-6, copper, and folate.
+Rice also contains some pantothenic acid, phosphorus, riboflavin, vitamin B-6, copper, and folate.

 Rice is a safe food staple.
 Regularly eating rice may, however, have risks, especially if it accounts for a large proportion of a person’s daily food intake.